Ukraine claims its forces killed Iranian military personnel in Crimea

 Story highlights

-Though he did not divulge how many were killed, Israeli media in October reported that 10 from the Iranian armed forces were eliminated in the Ukrainian strikes
+Though it was not divulged how many Iranian military personnel were killed, Israeli media in October reported that 10 from the Iranian armed forces were eliminated in the Ukrainian strikes

-Though he did not divulge how many were killed, Israeli media in October reported that 10 from the Iranian armed forces were eliminated in the Ukrainian strikes
+Though it was not divulged how many Iranian military personnel were killed, Israeli media in October reported that 10 from the Iranian armed forces were eliminated in the Ukrainian strikes

-The remarks were made by the secretary of Ukraine’s national security and defence council, Oleksiy Danilov, saying that the Iranians were in Crimea to help Russia operate the Shahed-136 armed drones supplied by the Tehran government.
+The remarks were made by the secretary of Ukraine’s national security and defence council, Oleksiy Danilov, who said that the Iranians were in Crimea to help Russia operate the Shahed-136 armed drones supplied by the Tehran government.

 Though he did not divulge how many were killed, Israeli media in October reported that 10 from the Iranian armed forces were eliminated in the Ukrainian strikes.